Troubleshooting AWS CloudFormation StackSets

 Cause: There can be several common causes for stack operation failure.

-Solution: For more information about the permissions required of target and administrator accounts before you can create stack sets, see Set up basic permissions for stack set operations.
+Solution: For more information about the permissions required of target and administrator accounts before you can create stack sets, see Give all users of the administrator account permissions to manage stacks in all target accounts.

 Retrying failed stack creation or update operations